Teoscar Hernández Player Props: Mariners vs. Giants

-The Seattle Mariners, including Teoscar Hernandez (.378 on-base percentage in past 10 games, 74 points above season-long percentage), take on starter Logan Webb and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+Teoscar Hernandez -- 2-for-5 with an RBI in his most recent game -- will be in action for the Seattle Mariners against the San Francisco Giants, with Keaton Winn on the hill, on July 4 at 4:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Rays.
+He had two hits (going 2-for-5 with an RBI) in his most recent game against the Giants.

 Teoscar Hernández Game Info & Props vs. the Giants